pallet/pallet.github.com/blog/_posts/2013-04-29-alembic-classpath-control-library.md

 [Alembic](https://github.com/pallet/alembic) is a new library that solves this by using [classlojure](https://github.com/flatland/classlojure) to put [pomegranate](https://github.com/cemerick/pomegranate) (and lein as a whole, in fact), into a separate classloader.
-It then uses the same dynapath [3] library used by pomegranate, to add the resolved dependencies into your classpath.
+It then uses the same [dynapath](https://github.com/tobias/dynapath) library used by pomegranate, to add the resolved dependencies into your classpath.
 This greatly cuts down the chance of conflict, and will all but eliminate it if we can remove the `useful` dependency from classlojure.

 The main function in alembic today is `distill`, which adds a dependency to your classpath.
 For example, to add `tools.logging`, you would call `distill` like